-- Psychiatric or therapeutic records.
+Psychiatric or therapeutic records.
 If you have seen a psychiatrist, therapist, counselor, or other mental health or social worker about emotional or mental issues in any way connected to the abuse, those records will also be helpful.
 Again, the abuse need not have been physical.
 If your records show discussions of how your U.S. spouse behaved cruelly toward you, attempted to control your life or gain complete compliance from you, and so on, this will be important evidence.

   - Declaration from psychiatrist or therapist.
-Your mental health professional may be able to write a summary statement about issues that you have discussed around the abuse, your marriage or other relationship with the abuser, stress that you were under because of your family situation, the consistency of your statements and symptoms with that of abuse victims in general, and so forth.
+Your mental health professional might be able to write a summary statement about issues that you have discussed around the abuse, your marriage or other relationship with the abuser, stress that you were under because of your family situation, the consistency of your statements and symptoms with that of abuse victims in general, and so forth.

   - Shelter records.
 If you ever visited, consulted, or spent time in a battered women's or domestic violence shelter, it will have records of your statements and the length of your visit.
 For obvious reasons, the shelter will want to be extra careful about releasing the information, so you will have to be ready to prove your identity and explain your reason for requesting this material.

   - Declaration from shelter staff.
-If you got to know any staff people or volunteers at the shelter particularly well, and they would remember you or details of your case, you might want to ask that person to write up a declaration discussing this.
+If you got to know any staff people or volunteers at the shelter particularly well, and they would remember you or details of your case, you might want to ask them to write up a declaration discussing this.

   - Declaration from pastor or religious leader.
-If you ever sought advice about the abuse from a priest, minister, rabbi, or other person from your faith community, that person may be willing to write up a declaration detailing your conversations.
+If you ever sought advice about the abuse from a priest, minister, rabbi, or other person from your faith community, that person might be willing to write up a declaration detailing your conversations.

   - Phone records.
-If the abuser was harrassing you by means of frequent phone calls, help prove this with documentation from the phone company.
+If the abuser was harassing you by means of frequent phone calls, help prove this with documentation from the telephone company or carrier.